Hibiscus Grandiflorus [hi-BIS-kus, gran-dih-FLOR-us] is a perennial herbaceous flowering shrub from the mallow or family Malvaceae.

 Size & Growth

-Swamp rose-mallow is a large deciduous shrub, typically growing up to 6’ feet in height and feature large showy blooms, heart-shaped leaves, and pubescent stems and bracts.
+Swamp rose-mallow is a large deciduous shrub, typically growing up to 6’ feet in height and feature:

-The leaves are three-lobed, alternately arranged and have a grayish-green color, which gives the foliage a light silvery tinge.
+- Three-lobed leaves are alternately arranged and have a grayish-green color, giving the foliage a light silvery tinge.

 Rose Mallow Flowering and Fragrance